boehm-s/fun-php/README.md

 # How to use it ?

-You can use it just like Ramda, in fact you can even rely on the excellent [Ramda documentation!](https://ramdajs.com/docs/) !
+You can review the [API Documentation](https://boehm-s.github.io/fun-php/)

+Or, if you're familiar with Ramda, you can start writing code right now.
 As with Ramda, fun-php methods are automatically curried :

 `F::map($fn, $array)` &nbsp; ⇔  &nbsp; `F::map($fn)($array)` &nbsp; ⇔  &nbsp; `F::map()($fn)($array)`